 - Better tasting beverages

 - Lower energy usage, since the ice machine can work more efficiently

 - Poor quality feed water will VOID THE WARRANTY on most ice machines

-We offer two sizes of ice machine filter kits that will work with all the ice machines we carry.
+We offer two sizes of ice machine filter kits that will work with all the types of ice machines we carry.
 They are located in each machine's Companion Items.